-Here in New Zealand, as we come slowly but steadily out of the other side of lockdown, many of us are hastily searching online for the best diets, detoxes and weight loss plans.
+As we come slowly but steadily out of the other side of lockdown, many of us are hastily searching online for the best diets, detoxes and weight loss plans ready for summer.

 The number of searches for ‘binge eating’ and overeating have steadily increased and overall many of us are feeling like 6+ weeks in lockdown surrounded by food, comfort baking and comfort eating has left us feeling a bit out of sorts and ‘out of control’ around food.

 I believe that firstly, we need to be compassionate with ourselves, this is a global pandemic, not summer holidays.